iteravirgo/bcsitera.github.io/apps/cargoson/docs/en-US/help.md

  <br/>

 ## How to make price requests from Cargoson
+Price request from Cargoson can be initiated from the following Business Central documents:
+- Sales Quotes,
+- Sales Orders,
+- Posted Sales Shipments,
+- Purchase orders

 **NB!** Before performing any data exchange between Business Central and Moderan, existing customers in Business Central and Moderan must be mapped.
 To do so, open **Customers** and fill in **Moderan ID** (located in **Invoicing** fasttab) for every customer which should be mapped.